 The conference usually attracts between 250-450 attendees from around the world.
 Attendees include professors, independent scholars, HASTAC Scholars, graduate and undergraduate students, and professionals dedicated to using the open web to change the way we teach and learn.

-Recent HASTAC Conferences
+Past HASTAC Conferences

 HASTAC 2017: The Possible Worlds of Digital Humanities